Amazon Explorer FAQ

 We offer adventure tourism in the jungle.
 It is ideal for people who want to have an authentic adventure experience.

-There are expeditions that cannot be adapted, such as survival training and extreme expeditions.
-In these expeditions, it is necessary that the traveler is in optimal physical and mental shape.
+There are itineraries that cannot be adapted, such as Extreme Expeditions, Challenges and Survival.
+In these itineraries, it is necessary that the traveler is in optimal physical and mental shape.

 We use camps and / or typical houses of native villagers (these houses are basic).
 Amazon Explorer does not offer a lodge.

 We can organize the expedition for you alone, but the rate is 70% more expensive than the group rate.
-We suggest checking our reservation calendar so that you join a group and obtain a cheaper price.
+We suggest checking our website JOIN A GROUP WITH SCHEDULED DATES so that you obtain a cheaper price.

 We have experience with younger and older travelers.
 In case of children under 18, they must be accompanied by one of their parents or bring the permission of the parent or guardian.